 - Reserved business class seats on high-speed trains

-- Accommodations in selected apartment in historic centers of Rome - 3 nights and Florence- 3 nights.
-Boutique hotel - last night in Rome
+- Accommodations: selected 4-star boutique hotels or apartments in historic centers of Rome - 4 nights and Florence- 3 nights.

 - English-speaking local tour guides throughout your vacation